Excerpted imagery from photography by Kris Saknussemm

-Coleman got Mimi, Belle, and Anita to represent Coleman Hall in full nurses' uniforms and collect money for the Children's Infirmary at a fundraising event that had already been scheduled near City Hall.
-The three of them caused such a sensation on the steps of the mayor's office that additional police had to be called to restrain the noonday crowd.
+Coleman got Mimi, Belle, and Anita to represent Coleman Hall in full nurses' uniforms and collect money for the Children's Infirmary at a fundraising event already scheduled near City Hall.
+The three of them caused such a sensation on the steps of the mayor's office, additional police had to be called to restrain the noonday crowd.

 As the day of the contest drew closer, there was an air of excitement bordering on hysteria.
 Coleman had sold out the house and could have filled it twice over again.
 Many of the major city papers and several smaller local ones were carrying the story on their front page.

 And Jessie had completely taken my heart.
-She was quiet and reserved and confessed she was taking a course that would teach her how to be a secretary.
+She was quiet and reserved and confessed she was taking a course on how to be a secretary.
 I thought that showed such fine character.

 On our third date, I got up the courage to kiss her.
 She wrapped her arms around me so tightly I didn't think she would ever let go.
 I certainly didn't want her to.

 That was a week ago.
 Even before then, I could feel myself losing interest in my job, and also in my powers of observation.

 Then, it happened.
 Mimi came to me after the show and confessed she had to readjust her right pasty after I had already passed on it.
 She told me she thought I was distracted, but I knew it was more.